 SSH IDREC and DREC application process

-The University requires the ethics review of research involving human participants or personal data, as set out in its policy on research involving human participants and personal data.
+The University requires the ethics review of research involving human participants or personal data, as set out in its Research Ethics Policy.

 Applicants from colleges or administrative departments are also welcome to submit ethics applications to the SSH IDREC.